SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 ```

 The first 7 frameworks are backend agnostic, meaning that they are intended to work with whatever computational backend
-you model is implemented in (Tensorflow, PyTorch, Jax, Sklearn etc.), whereas the last 3 are backend specific (PyTorch,
+you model is implemented in (TensorFlow, PyTorch, Jax, Sklearn etc.), whereas the last 3 are backend specific (PyTorch,
-Tensorflow and a custom framework).
+TensorFlow and a custom framework).
 The first 9 frameworks are model agnostic, meaning that they are intended to work
 with whatever model you have implemented, whereas the last one is model specific in this case to LLM's.
 When choosing a
 framework to deploy your model, you should consider the following: